 It is possible to file an appeal on your own, but your case will move along much more quickly if you use the help of an attorney.
 Using an attorney for matters related to your Social Security Disability can also significantly increase your chances of being approved when you apply for disability benefits in Arkansas or if you file an appeal if you are denied disability benefits in Arkansas.

-Fayetteville, AR Disability Attorney Offering Free Consultations in Arkansas
+Fayetteville, AR Disability Attorneys Offering Free Consultations in Arkansas

 Dealing with the Social Security Administration after a life-altering injury can be extremely difficult.
 Use the services of Harris, AR disability lawyer Ken Kieklak, Attorney at Law, to correspond with SSA and get the benefits to which you’re entitled.
 Years of experience allow us to fight on your behalf.
 To speak with us about scheduling a free and confidential consultation, call us at (479) 316-0438.

 Osteoarthritis is a degenerative joint disease that could affect any joint in your body, including your hands and wrists.
 When the cartilage between your joints slowly wears down, your bones will painfully rub together without any protective cushion.
 When your joints...

 Car accident victims in Arkansas have a right to hold the responsible party financially liable for their medical costs, lost income, and pain and suffering.
 When determining what party or parties should be held accountable, our experienced Fayetteville car accident...

 Everyone who applies for Social Security Disability benefits will have their own unique story.
 Every applicant has a different work and medical history.
 Unfortunately, many of these stories are tales of frustration, long waits, and denials.
 Obtaining an approval for...